“I knew what I wanted, I wanted to see the world” – Andrea Mueller

 Grand Palace or Grote Markt (surrounded by Town Hall and the Breadhouse building containing the Museum of the City of Brussels), Brussels

-I booked a hotel in the downtown, even though I always prefer an airport hotel.
+I booked a hotel in downtown, even though I always prefer an airport hotel.
 Everything was a walking distance from the hotel where I stayed at.

 Statue of Mozart in the Burggarten Garden, Vienna